Samsung's lower-cost Galaxy S10e provides most of the premium features you'd expect of a Galaxy S phone, but at a more budget-friendly price.

 Pricing and availability

 The most-affordable entry in Samsung's Galaxy S10 product line packs all the core features of its siblings at a less wallet-stinging price.
-Pre-order one now through Amazon Australia and get a free pair of Galaxy Buds.View details
+Get one now from Amazon Australia.View details

 - The Samsung Galaxy S10e will launch on 8 March 2019.